bonitasoft/bonita-doc/md/performance-tuning.md

 ::: warning
-Warning: properties `random_page_cost` and `seq_page_cost` should have values relative to each other thoroughly set, in order for the planner to choose the right execution plan.
+Warning: properties `random_page_cost` and `seq_page_cost` should have values relative to each other thoroughly set, in order for PostgreSQL query planner to choose the right execution plan.
 See PostgreSQL [Planner Cost Constants](https://www.postgresql.org/docs/11/runtime-config-query.html#RUNTIME-CONFIG-QUERY-CONSTANTS) for more details on how to set those values.
 :::

 If you want to be able to **restore live PITR backup** of the database, ensure archiving is activated:

 ```properties
 # SHOULD already be the default value: